LaurenceA/agent/README.md

     - Translate these filenames + linenumbers into relative paths (e.g. path to a function + line number within the function).
     - Put these back into the error message.

-* Undo files:
-  - Only undo files written by us!
-  - Allows us to get rid of the awkward "project" abstraction.

 * Add sources tool.